maximumdata/breakpoints2js/README.md

 ## Why use this?
 Of course, you could accomplish a similar thing with `window.innerWidth` or perhaps `document.documentElement.clientWidth`.
 However, utilizing this library you can set your breakpoints ONCE, inside your _variables.sass partial (or wherever you like), and have access to them not only throughout your Sass code, but in your front end javascript as well.
 For example, I recently used this library to adjust which animations would play at different screen sizes on my ajax powered blog at [http://mikedettmer.com/](http://mikedettmer.com).
 This way, I can ensure that even if my breakpoints for different screen sizes change down the road, the proper animation set will still trigger in tandem with the new media queries.
+More generally, this library provides a reliable, cross-browser guarantee to execute javascript at the exact pixel widths that your breakpoints kick in.
+But still, my favorite part of it is having access to my Sass breakpoint variables in my javascript.

 ## Demo
 Check `/demo/index.html` for a basic example, or to see a live example, check [http://mikedettmer.com/demo/breakpoints2js/](http://mikedettmer.com/demo/breakpoints2js/).